TosbackCgusBridge-Bot/CGUs-versions/Nytimes/Privacy Policy.md

 We are always improving our products and services, and we create new features regularly.
 These updates sometimes require us to collect new information, or use what we already have differently.
 If there is a significant or material change in the way we handle your personal information, we will notify you as detailed below.

-Back to top2.

-What Do We Do With the Information We Gather?
+Back to top2.What Do We Do With the Information We Gather?

 **A) We provide the Times Services.**